Concordium/concordium-node-sdk-js/docs/pages/verifiable-presentations.md

 const contextString = 'My compliant web3 wine shop' const context = VerifiablePresentationRequestV1.createSimpleContext(nonce, connectionID, contextString)

-const statement = new CredentialStatementBuilder()...
+const statement = new VerifiablePresentationRequestV1.statementBuilder()...

 // a GRPC client connected a node on the network the anchor should be registered on const grpcClient: ConcordiumGRPCClient = ...;